sumtingwoong268/AIris_V1.3.0/COMPLETE_UPDATE_SUMMARY.md

 3. Toggle dark mode → Should persist on refresh
 4. Upload avatar → Should work in Setup & Profile
 5. Complete tests → XP should not duplicate
-6. Generate report → Should use OpenAI (if key present)
+6. Generate report → Uses Gemini (if key present)
 7. View statistics → Should show all test history

 ---